Aulus Atilius Caiatinus: Later life

 Atilius was elected censor in 247 BC, as the plebeian counterpart to the patrician Aulus Manlius Torquatus Atticus.
 A factor in his election may have been his kinship to one of that year's consuls, Numerius Fabius.
 In the census conducted during their censorship 241,212 adult male Roman citizens were recorded.
 This was a sharp decline from the number recorded in the 252 BC census – 297,797 – indicating the heavy toll that the war with Carthage had taken on the Roman population.

 In 241 BC Atilius mediated a dispute between two commanders, the proconsul Lutatius Catulus and the propraetor Valerius Falto, regarding whom should celebrate a triumph for the Roman victory at the Battle of the Aegates.
-Brennan said that "there was simply no other man in Rome so qualified to judge" the dispute, with him having had a distinguished career and obtained the highest military and state honors.
+T. Corey Brennan says that "there was simply no other man in Rome so qualified to judge" the dispute, with Atilius having had a distinguished career and obtained the highest military and state honors.
 Atilius seems to have ruled the case in favor of Catulus, though in the end both parties celebrated triumphs.

 Atilius dedicated a temple to Spes in the Forum Holitorium and another to Fides on the Capitoline Hill.
 His tomb was located at the Porta Capena, and Cicero preserves part of his epitaph.